aric-fowler/TRANSAT/man/satAttack.1.md

 **-h**
 : Display help message

-**-v**
+**-f**
+: Creates fresh directories for all script outputs.
+WARNING: deletes prexisting directories.

+**-q**
-: Prints the results of the SAT attack to the terminal.
-Not recommended when optimizing runtime or for attacks with many keys.
+: Stops printing of SAT attack results to terminal.
+Recommended when optimizing runtime or for attacks with many keys.

+**-z**
+: Enables the SAT attack to consider outputs that may have high-impedance functionality.
+May be needed for proper attack on circuits that have tri-state outputs or
+: transistor-level behavior (like T-gates).
+Expects a text file containing names of "hiZ output" variables, separated by whitespaces.

 # EXAMPLES
 **satAttack plFile.py ins.txt keys.txt outs.txt oracle.v topName -fv**